 Answer regularly asked questions

 FAQ pages can be hit and miss – more often than not you’ll find a list of questions that you would never dream of asking with short or unhelpful answers.
-If your company regularly gets asked the same sorts of questions – and speaking to your customer support team or receptionist is an easy way to get these – creating a blog post to give a comprehensive answer for each will not only give your customers what they want, it’ll also save time for your support staff.
+If your company regularly gets asked the same sorts of questions – and speaking to your customer support team or receptionist is an easy way to get a list of these – creating a blog post to give a comprehensive answer for each will not only give your customers what they want, it’ll also save time for your support staff.

-Blogs offer great versatility in that you can give immediate responses and target long-term success.
+High quality copywriting offers great versatility in that you can give immediate responses and target long-term success.
 You have the power to post as often as you like to keep people updated with what your business is doing and what’s happening in your industry, making your site a great source of news.
 A blog can also be used to post evergreen content – articles that stay true for a long time – that can continue to rank well in Google for months or years to come.

 Become an authority